Kentico/xperience-jira/README.md

 - __JiraEvents.WebhookTriggered.Before__
 - __JiraEvents.WebhookTriggered.After__

-The event handlers are provided with the linked object of the workflow (a `TreeNode` or `AutomationStateInfo`) and the ID of the linked Jira issue and project.
+The event handlers are provided with the body of the webhook request, the linked object of the workflow (a `TreeNode` or `AutomationStateInfo`), and the ID of the Jira issue which triggered it.
 You can prevent the default webhook functionality in the `Before` handler by calling `Cancel()`:

 ```cs
 JiraEvents.WebhookTriggered.Before += (object sender, WebhookTriggeredArgs e) =>